 Low Security – Shared Hosting

 The activities of other sites on the server can affect your clients’ sites, putting them at risk of viruses, hacking and blacklisting.
 The more domain names pointed to your shared server’s IP address, the more often it is targeted for an intrusion.

 Good Security – VPS Hosting

 Each user occupies their own space, isolated from their neighbors with independent IP addresses.
 Rarely, a virus may bypass the hypervisor, which could leave all sites on the VPS server vulnerable.

 Best Security – Dedicated Server Hosting

-Because you are the only one using the dedicated server, risk of attack or outage is minimal, especially compared to the other hosting tiers.
+Because you are the only one using the dedicated server, risk of attack is minimal.
+There is more to selecting the right hosting product than just pricing.

-This metric is a gauge on how control the user has over the server and their environment on that product type.
-This varies greatly between shared and VPS/dedicated servers, but not so much when looking at VPS vs dedicated.
+This metric is a gauge on how much control the user has over the server and their environment on that product type.
+The differences between shared hosting vs. VPS/dedicated servers vary greatly, but not so much when looking at VPS vs. dedicated.